vasilakisfil/Introspected-REST/README.md

 it doesn't embrace it either.
 The symptom of non-composability is clearly visible in protocols like HTTP where Media Types act as big monoliths trying to describe everything in one place.
-Erik Wilde tried to overcome that issue by creating the [RFC 6906](https://www.ietf.org/rfc/rfc6906.txt)(The 'profile' Link Relation Type) but as we will see later this specifications lags behind over true composability and proper negotiation of the different type of profiles.
+[RFC 6906](https://www.ietf.org/rfc/rfc6906.txt)(The 'profile' Link Relation Type) was created to overcome such issues but as we will see later this specifications lags behind over true composability and proper negotiation of the different profiles types from the client perspective.

-Netherless, in Introspected REST, the MicroTypes is a conceptual solution that is based on that RFC in order to improve the outdated Media Type concept and allow us to mix-in different concepts for different kind of metadata of a resource, yet have all of them on demand and separated by the actual data.
+In Introspected REST, the MicroTypes is a conceptual solution to the outdated Media Type concept and allows us to mix-in different concepts for different kind of metadata of a resource, yet have all of them on demand and separated by the actual data.

 ## 9. Introspected REST
 >  Simple things should be simple and complex things should be possible.